Bank Runs With and Without Bank Failure: Conceptual Framework

 \section{Conceptual Framework}

-To guide our empirical analysis, we outline theories of the causes of bank runs and their implications for whether runs result in bank failure.
-We then outline the predicted real economic consequences of bank runs with and without failure, contrasting these outcomes with bank failures without runs.
+To guide our empirical analysis, we outline different prominent theories of the causes of bank runs and their predictions for whether runs result in bank failure.
+We then discuss the predicted real economic consequences of bank runs with and without failure.

 Our emphasis on bank failure as a central outcome is motivated by a long tradition in macro-finance arguing that bank failure is particularly costly for real activity because it disrupts credit intermediation \citep[e.g.,][]{Bernanke1983}.
-Bank lending is ``special'' in that it mitigates informational and agency frictions through relationship-based screening and monitoring.
-When a bank fails, this informational capital and borrower relationships may be destroyed, leading to persistent reductions in credit.
+Bank lending is ``special'' because it mitigates informational and agency frictions through relationship-based screening and monitoring.
+When a bank fails, this informational capital is destroyed, leading to persistent reductions in credit.
 As a result, bank failure provides a natural mechanism through which runs translate into broader real economic costs.
-Nevertheless, as we discuss below, runs that do not result in failure may still impose economic costs through alternative channels, which we consider separately.
+Nevertheless, as we discuss below, runs that do not result in failure may still impose economic costs through alternative channels.